DELROSARIO-KristanneGerardR/ECE2112-PA2/README.md

 division=(integer_arr %3==0)
 ```

-Step 7: Again, this step is not crucial, but can be useful to visualize/verify the output of the boolean array.
+<p align="justify">Step 7: Again, this step is not crucial, but can be useful to visualize/verify the output of the boolean array.</p>

 ```py
 division
 array([[False, False,  True, False, False,  True, False, False,  True,